nriddiford/svParser/README.md

 ## Summarise variants

-* Read vcf file from lumpy or delly and see summary of variants called:
+* Read vcf file from lumpy or delly (or novobreak) and see summary of variants called:

 `perl script/sv_parse.1.0.pl -v data/HUM-7.tagged.SC.lumpy.gt_all.vcf`